ejiroghene15/Playground/README.md

 ![Mobile Design](https://ejiroghene15.github.io/Playground/Project2-four-card-feature-section/design/mobile-design.jpg)

-## Envato Portfolio Design
+## Project3: Envato Portfolio Design

-One of my task during the HNGI internship.
+One of my task during the HNGI7 internship.
 Implementing the design of an Envato Designer Portfolio.
 It's still a work in progress, yet to implement responsiveness for smaller screens.

 **Technologies used** <br>
 HTML CSS(Bootstrap, SCSS) JavaScript.